 Additional nutrients include calcium, phosphorus, iron, carotene, and vitamin B. The carotene, iron, vitamin B & C in amla works to prevent hair fall by fortifying the roots.

 If you have colored your hair previously, the tannin content also enhances and maintains the color especially black, and improves shine.

 Amla powder is produced by drying up the pulpy fruit from the tree.
 It is then ground into a fine powder.

 You can also create hair oils with these herbs.
-I am currently working on an article about creating your own hair oil with ayurvedic herbs and will upload shortly.
+I am currently working on an article about creating your own hair oil with ayurvedic herbs and will upload it shortly.

 The Ayurvedic treatments will work more effectively when combined with other hair growth methods.

-Ayurvedic recipes and how to combine it with other hair growth methods are covered more extensively in The Ultimate Hair Growth Guide.
+Ayurvedic recipes and how to combine them with other hair growth methods are covered more extensively in The Ultimate Hair Growth Guide.